kent-map/kent/projects/duke-of-edinburgh/README.md

 ![](https://raw.githubusercontent.com/kent-map/images/main/thumbnails/artists_Elizabeth_Gould.jpg)

 Elizabeth Gould, born in 1804 in Ramsgate, was a skilled artist and ornithologist.
+Carina was inspired to research, write and mark up this article.

 ## William Harvey